CrimsonDart/rhotic/src/buffer/stage_config.md

 keybinds: Table {
-    "bind" = "function" or "array of functions"
+    "function or macro name" = binds: Array of Strings or String }

+macros: Table {
+    "macro name" = Array of function names
 }